 If an individual wishes to write specifically about your qualifications for the University of New Hampshire Franklin Pierce School of Law, he or she may send a letter to us at:

 Concord, NH, USA 03301

-All applicants to the Master degree program must submit official transcripts of a baccalaureate degree.
-All applicants to the LL.M. degree program must submit official transcripts of a completed JD, LL.B or recognized equivalent law degree.
+All applicants must submit official transcripts of a baccalaureate degree.
+Applicants to the LL.M. degree program must submit official transcripts of a completed J.D., LL.B or recognized equivalent law degree.

 Official transcript means:

-International applicants may be interested in a new service provided by LSAC.
-We recommend that if you received your law degree (LL.M. applicants) or your undergraduate degree (Master applicants) from outside the United States, you subscribe to the Law School (LSAC) LL.M.
+International applicants applying to multiple schools may be interested in a service provided by LSAC.
+We recommend that if you received your law degree (LL.M. applicants) or your undergraduate degree (Master applicants) from outside the United States, you subscribe to LSAC’s LL.M.
 Credential Assembly Service.
 This service will save you time and money by allowing you to submit to LSAC only one set of official academic credentials and translations.
-The LSAC will collect, authenticate, evaluate and distribute your academic records and TOEFL score to numerous U.S. law schools.
+LSAC will collect, authenticate, evaluate and distribute your academic records and TOEFL/IELTS score to numerous U.S. law schools.

 Accepted TOEFL scores: